vgs-samples/vgs-django-sample-id-verification/README.md

 Application will be started in Docker container and available at [http:localhost:8000/app/](http:localhost:8000/app/)

-Application can work without VGS integration, it just stored all the PII (Personsally identifiable information) data in storage.
+Before integrating with VGS, the application works but it stores all PII (Peronsally identifiable information) data in storage.

 ## How to secure application with VGS